yousafkhamza/docker-deployment-from-playbook/README.md

-# Docker Deployment from a Ansible Playbook
+# Docker Deployment from an Ansible Playbook
 [![Build](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ---
 ## Description
-It's just an ansible playbook and that the playbook install docker and deploy a nodejs container through that playbook, all that plays are using with inbuilt ansible moduels.
+It's just an ansible playbook and that the playbook installs docker and deploys a nodejs container through that playbook, all that plays are using with inbuilt ansible modules.

 ----
 ## Feature
-- Easy to deploy a container with the help of ansible playbook
+- Easy to deploy a container with the help of an ansible-playbook
-- All these plays are using inbuilt ansible moduels
+- All these plays are using inbuilt ansible modules
 - Docker installation and container spin up through the same playbook

 ----